 - 1 cup water (more if needed)

-- 1/2 cup nutritional yeast
+- ½ cup nutritional yeast

 - 1 chipotle chile in adobo sauce

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 TB fresh lime juice
+- 1 Tablespoon fresh lime juice can sub lemon juice

-- 3 TB chopped cilantro (optional)
+- 3 Tablespoons chopped cilantro (optional)

-Add all ingredients (except tomatoes) into a high-speed blender* and blend until smooth.
+- Add all ingredients (except tomatoes) into a high-speed blender* and blend until smooth.
 If it's too thick, add small amounts of water.
 You want it smooth but thick.

-Transfer mixture to saucepan/skillet and stir in most or all of the tomatoes.
+- Transfer mixture to saucepan/skillet and stir in most or all of the tomatoes.
 I like keeping some of the tomatoes as a garnish on top but you don't have to.

-Heat on low for a few minutes while constantly stirring until queso is warm.
+- Heat on low for a few minutes while constantly stirring until queso is warm.
 IMPORTANT: Make sure you keep stirring because I have found that cashew sauces burn or stick to the pan easily!

-Top with cilantro and tortilla chips and enjoy!
+- Top with cilantro and tortilla chips and enjoy!